TejaChilumula/CMPE-255-Assignment_02/JADBio - No code datascience project/README.md

-# 🌦️ JADBio Data Science Project README 📊
+# 🌦️ No code DataScience project using JADBio. 📊

 ## Table of Contents